 Our operations are conducted through the following lines of business: contracting services and oil and gas.
 We have disaggregated our contracting services operations into two reportable business segments: Contracting Services and Production Facilities.
 As a result, our reportable segments consisted of the following: Contracting Services, Oil and Gas and Production Facilities.
-Contracting Services operations include subsea construction, deepwater pipelay, well operations and robotics.
+Contracting Services operations include well operations and robotics, subsea construction and deepwater pipelay.
 Previously, we had a fourth business segment, Shelf Contracting, which represented the operations of CDI.
-In June 2009, we ceased consolidating CDI when our remaining ownership interest decreased to below 50% following the sale of a substantial portion of CDI common stock held by us (Note 3).
+In June 2009, we ceased consolidating CDI when our ownership interest decreased to below 50% following the sale of a substantial portion of CDI common stock held by us (Note 3).
 We continued to disclose the results of Shelf Contracting business as a segment up to and through June 10, 2009, the date we deconsolidated it from our financial statements.
 All material intercompany transactions between the segments have been eliminated.